-March 2020 Beekeeping for Absolute Beginners.
-Unfortunately this course had to be cancelled.
+March 2021 Beekeeping for Absolute Beginners.
+Unfortunately this course had to be cancelled due to Covid restrictions.
 If you are unable to book on a course you may be interested in other ways of learning about beekeeping.
 Please see Learning resources.
 You are also strongly advised to get practical experience of handling bees before keeping bees yourself.

 Day/Time - Saturday/10:00-4:00